-This morning we after our breakfast and game drive, we fly from Skukuza or Nelspruit to Cape Town where we overnight at any one of the many, many accommodation options that are found in this city.
+This morning we after our breakfast and game drive, we fly from Nelspruit Airport (KMIA) to Cape Town where we overnight at any one of the many accommodation options that are found in this city, depending on your budget.
 This evening you are at leisure.

-The Fairest Cape.and it surely is!
-You'll soon see for yourself where and why it earned its name.
-Sit back and relax, we're going to cruise along the exquisite stretch of coastline known as Millionaire's Paradise - from Camps Bay and Clifton to the exclusive beach hamlet of Llandudno - towards the charming working harbour of Hout Bay, where, if you so choose, you can embark on an up-close-and-personal Seal Island cruise (for your own account).
-Once back on terra firma, we wind along the legendary Chapman's Peak Drive, hugging the cliffs and relishing the breathtaking ocean views, before arriving at the wild and beautiful Cape of Good Hope Nature Reserve, an integral part of the world-renowned Cape Floral Kingdom.
-We meander back along the coast towards the City, visiting the historic naval port of Simon's Town and the endearing penguin colony at Boulder's Beach.
-We will arrive back in the city in the late afternoon.
+The Fairest Cape…and it surely is!
+You’ll soon see for yourself where and why it earned its name.
+Sit back and relax, we’re going to cruise along the exquisite stretch of coastline known as Millionaire’s Paradise – from Camps Bay and Clifton to the exclusive beach hamlet of Llandudno – towards the charming working harbour of Hout Bay, where, if you so choose, you can embark on an up-close-and-personal Seal Island cruise (for your own account).
+Once back on terra firma, we wind along the legendary Chapman’s Peak Drive, hugging the cliffs and relishing the breath-taking ocean views, before arriving at the wild and beautiful Cape of Good Hope Nature Reserve, an integral part of the world-renowned Cape Floral Kingdom.
+We meander back along the coast towards the City, visiting the historic naval port of Simon’s Town and the endearing penguin colony at Boulder’s Beach.

 A superb day dedicated to celebrating the glorious grape, the exceptional winelands region, and the heavenly scenery.
 The area’s rich with history, and we can’t help but feel it as we move through the region to experience a wine cellar tour, where you’ll learn all about the process of winemaking, from grape to goblet.
 We visit the exquisite little town of Franschhoek, pass by the impressive Huguenot Monument, and in a town with a reputation for gourmet fare, where else could we choose to enjoy lunch (for own account).